This post may contain affiliate links. Please read my disclosure policy for more details.

 - Heat the oil in a large pot or Dutch oven over medium heat.
 Add the onion and cook until soft and translucent, about 5 minutes, reducing the heat to low as needed.

-- Add the garlic, paprika, cumin and cook, stirring, until fragrant, about 1 minute.
+- Add the garlic, paprika, and cumin and cook, stirring, until fragrant for about 1 minute.

 - Add the carrots, lentils, tomato paste, thyme, bay leaf, broth, 1 teaspoon salt, and several grinds of black pepper.
 Bring to a boil, reduce to a simmer, cover with a lid, and cook until the lentils are tender, 25 to 30 minutes.

-- Turn the heat off, stir in lemon juice, onion powder, and if your soup is too thick, stir in some water or broth to reach the desired consistency.
+- Turn the heat off, stir in lemon juice and onion powder, and if the soup is too thick, stir in some water or broth to reach the desired consistency.
 Taste and adjust the seasoning to your taste with extra salt, pepper, or more lemon juice if desired.

-- Optional step for a creamier texture: let it cool slightly, then transfer about 2 cups of the soup to a blender.
-Puree until smooth, then return the pureed soup to the pot, and stir until combined.
+- An optional step for a creamier texture is to let the soup cool slightly, then transfer about 2 cups to a blender.
+Puree until smooth, then return the pureed soup to the pot and stir until combined.

 - Finish with fresh chopped parsley, and serve with a drizzle of extra virgin olive oil (optional), and plenty of crusty bread for dunking or croutons.